CharlesEaster1/Brute-Force-Attack-Monitoring-Microsoft-Sentinel-SIEM-/README.md

 <br />
 <h2>Get Powershell Script</h2>
 <br /> Powershell script is in the files section for download, or you can click on it and manually copy the script.
 Remember to save the file.
+<br> Open powershell ISE (on the vm) and paste the script > Click File > New > Save As *file name* *Next, get your own API code and change it in the powershell script.
  <!--
  ```diff
 - text in red